Craven County, North Carolina: Judicial system and law enforcement

 Craven County lies within the bounds of North Carolina's 4th Prosecutorial District, the 4th Superior Court District, and the 4th District Court District.
 The Craven County Sheriff's Office provides law enforcement services for the county, as well as operating the Craven County Detention Center.

-2025 Craven County Jail escape

-In January 2025, John Matthew Nigh, an inmate at the Craven County Jail, escaped from the facility.
-Nigh was being held in custody on multiple felony charges, including three counts of attempted murder on law enforcement officers in nearby Onslow County.
-Nigh was assisted in his escape by two cellmates, as they removed a ceiling grating and stuffed a mattress to make it appear to correctional officers that Nigh was sleeping in his cell.
-Nigh then exited the facility through a ventilation housing.
-Within 12 hours of the escape, he was detected absent from his cell, and a manhunt ensued.
-As of February 6, 2025, Nigh has not been located.
-Law enforcement agencies from the counties of Carteret, Craven, Lenoir, Martin, Nash, Onslow, Pamlico, and Pitt are assisting in the search.
-The United States Marshals Service is also assisting in search efforts.
-All North Carolina law enforcement agencies have been notified of his escape.

 Politics

 Craven is a typical “Solid South” county in its presidential voting patterns.
-It was solidly Democratic after black disenfranchisement in 1900: between 1904 and 1948 only in 1928 when a large anti-Catholic vote was cast against Al Smith did the GOP reach one quarter of the vote, and four timestheir proportion fell into single figures.
+It was solidly Democratic after black disenfranchisement in 1900: between 1904 and 1948 only in 1928 when a large anti-Catholic vote was cast against Al Smith did the GOP reach one quarter of the vote, and four times their proportion fell into single figures.
 The national Democratic party's support for the Civil Rights Movement caused its white electorate to defect to George Wallace’s American Independent campaign in 1968.
 Since that time, Craven has become a strongly Republican county.
 The last Democrat to carry Craven County was Jimmy Carter in 1976.
 As of March 2022, there were 70,286 registered voters in the county.
 Of those, 26,225 were registered Republican, 20,135 were registered Democrats, and 23,393 registered unaffiliated.